Trevor-Walasik/SafePass/README.md

 Currently SafePass is ran from a shell and is a terminal based program.
 It will take keyboard inputs to modify a file containing log in credentials to various services for the user.

-AES 256 encryption is used to store the passwords in a plaintext folder. retrievel is based on a master key entered by the user.
+AES 256 encryption is used to store the passwords in a binary file. retrievel is based on a master key entered by the user.